sandialabs/chama/documentation/index.rst

-Sensor Design Optimization using Chama
+Sensor Placement Optimization using Chama
 ================================================================

 Continuous or regularly scheduled monitoring has the potential to quickly